Beckhoff-USA-Community/AAG_Windows-TwinCAT-deploy/files/README.md

 ### How to Obtain

 **HMI Project Files:**
-1. **Publish your TwinCAT HMI project** to the local TF2000 instance using TE2000 HMI Engineering
+1. **Publish your TwinCAT HMI projects** to the local TF2000 instance using TE2000 HMI Engineering
 2. **Stop the TwinCAT HMI service** or disable the HMI server instance through the [TwinCAT HMI Service Configuration webpage](http://127.0.0.1:19800)
    - **Important**: Failure to stop the service will cause file permission issues when copying
-3. **Copy the published files** from: `C:\ProgramData\Beckhoff\TF2000 TwinCAT 3 HMI Server\service\[hmi-project-name]`
+3. **Copy each published project folder** from: `C:\ProgramData\Beckhoff\TF2000 TwinCAT 3 HMI Server\service\[hmi-project-name]`
+   - **Multiple projects**: Copy all project folders you want to deploy
+   - **Maintain folder names**: Each project folder name will be preserved in the target system
 4. **Restart the HMI service** after copying is complete

 **HMI Server Configuration:**
 1. **TcHmiSrv.Service.Config.json**: Copy from `C:\ProgramData\Beckhoff\TF2000 TwinCAT 3 HMI Server\`
-2. This file configures the HMI service to start the appropriate HMI project instance
+2. This file configures the HMI service to start the appropriate HMI project instances
+3. **Multiple projects**: The config file should reference all projects you want to run simultaneously

 **Alternative Method:**
-Copy from an existing working HMI system using the same procedure (stop service → copy → restart)
+Copy from an existing working HMI system using the same procedure (stop service → copy all project folders → restart)

 ### Contents Description